trstringer/electron-basic-ui-layout/README.md

 ## What should you do with this?

 Make it your own! :boom: Use this as a guide to structure the UI for you Electron/React app.

+## Credit

+This app was created from a clone of the amazing [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) repo.
+So many thanks to [chentsulin](https://github.com/chentsulin) for creating and maintaining this wonderful boilerplate!